spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 https://user-images.githubusercontent.com/102377660/192159673-f73ead48-7acd-43ca-b122-081798b3c62e.mov

 Other than the weird creepy face, the model worked pretty well.
-When it was applied to the vidoes in the training set here was the result.
+When it was applied to the videos in the training set, here was the result.

 Here is an example of the word 'Candy'.